DCVglobalnetwork/property-demo/README.md

-# 🏠 SmartRealEstate Demo – Chainlink x HTML
+# 🏠 SmartDee Demo – Chainlink x HTML

-This is a simple front-end demo (`index.html`) for the **SmartRealEstate** Chainlink Hackathon project.
+This is a simple front-end demo (`index.html`) for the **SmartDee** Chainlink Hackathon project.
 It simulates how a property oracle system would fetch, verify, and display property data using **Chainlink Functions**.

 ---